microsoft/TypeChat/site/src/docs/introduction.md

 Remember, by default these models respond in *natural language* which is how we read and write today;
 but traditional programs are kind of bad at working with these answers.
-Most software expects to work off of level of structure over bytes, characters, JSON blobs, etc. &mdash; not natural languages like English.
+Most software expects to work off of a level of structure over bytes, characters, JSON blobs, etc. &mdash; not natural languages like English.
 When we don't have structure, we have to parse out what we're interested in, and it might not always be practical.

 One way to add some structure and make parsing easier might be to ask for a list of answers: